-If you have an extenuating and unavoidable circumstance for missing an exam, you must inform Dr. Harp before the exam (if possible) and you must provide sufficient documentation.
+If you have an extenuating and unavoidable circumstance for needing to reschedule an exam, you must inform the lecture instructor before the exam (if possible) and you must provide sufficient documentation.

 Exams taken outside the scheduled exam window will cover the same material, but may consist of different questions (e.g., may consist entirely of short answer or essay questions).
-Make-up midterm exams must be arranged in advance, and must be taken at 8:00 AM before the next class period.
-If you are unable to make up an exam prior to the next class period, and you have sufficient documentation that clearly indicates you were unable to take the make-up exam before the next class period, the grade for that exam will be replaced by your final exam grade.
+Make-up midterm exams must be arranged in advance, and must be taken before the exam is returned to the rest of the class (usually 1 week).
+If you are unable to make up an exam within this time period, and you have sufficient documentation that clearly indicates you were unable to take the make-up exam within this period, the grade for that exam will be replaced by the percent grade earned on the final exam.
 This option may only be used for one exam during the semester, and only with appropriate documentation.
 Any additional missed exams will receive a score of zero.